Itinerary for Biking the Bolaven Loop

-One of the best experiences we had in Laos was biking the Bolaven Plateau Loop in the southern part of the country, where quiet roads lead to charming traditional villages scattered alongside a multitude of spectacular waterfalls in rural countryside.
+One of the best experiences we had in Laos was biking the Bolaven Loop in the southern part of the country, where quiet roads lead to charming traditional villages scattered alongside a multitude of spectacular Bolaven Plateau waterfalls in rural countryside.

 The town of Pakse is the gateway to the Bolaven Plateau and the place you need to go to for organising your trip.
-The town proper isn’t particularly remarkable, and one can assume that almost all the tourists in Pakse are there to bike the Bolaven Plateau Loop.
+The town proper isn’t particularly remarkable, and one can assume that almost all the tourists in Pakse are there to bike the Bolaven Loop or to visit the Bolaven Plateau waterfalls.

 There are two route options to choose from, usually referred to as the ‘short’ and the ‘long’ loop.
 Unless you have more than four days to spare, we do not recommend you attempt the long loop.
 With only two nights to spare ourselves, we chose to tackle only the Bolaven Plateau short loop, in a clockwise direction.